 Krul’Dar had spent several weeks watching Kor’Thank from afar.
-A few days ago, he’d lost track of him in a downpour of rain.
+A few days ago, he’d lost track of him in a blinding downpour.
 The desert storms could strike with alarming speed—clear skies one moment, slashing tempests the next.

-Fortunately for him, his position came with a fair amount of influence.
+Fortunately, his position came with a fair amount of influence.
 He’d managed to persuade Volcasian Firehand, Captain of the Guard, to loan him a forty-man detail.
-Volcasian had grudgingly relented—he didn’t like deploying his men without a clear-cut purpose, but a request from the Chronicler was no small thing.
+A request from the Chronicler was no small thing.

 “Ho, Chronicler!”
-Orcasi Kylen, first sword of his ten-man skoold, called.
+Orcasi Kylen, first sword of his ten-man skoold, called to Krul’Dar.
 “Look to the west!”

-Krul’Dar swiveled his raptor mount, Ripsickle, thirty degrees left and spotted a lone figure running across the sands.
-Krul leaned forward, squinting his eyes.
+Krul’Dar swiveled his raptor thirty degrees left and spotted a lone figure running across the sands.
+He leaned forward and squinted his eyes.
 Definitely male…the same build as Kor’Thank…

 Could it be?

-But when the Chronicler stopped before the king, a flash of doubt played through his mind.
+But when he stopped before the king, a flash of doubt played through his mind.
 There was something off about Kor’s expression…and the way he held himself…

 “My liege?
 How fare you?”

-Krul’Dar’s heart sank in his chest. “ ’Tis I—your Chief Chronicler.
+Krul’Dar’s heart sank in his chest, but he didn’t let it show. “ ’Tis I—your Chief Chronicler.
 Do you not recognize me, Kor?”